jasonacox/Ender3-Filament-Digital-Scale/README.md

 1. Run the sketch with DEBUG true (using a Arduino Uno or other microcontroller with serial)
 2. Record the "HX711 reading" values with NO load on the scale - this is your "`CAL_OFFSET`"
 3. Use an trusted scale and weigh an object (grams or kg) - record this value as your "`KNOWN-VALUE`"
-4. Place the object on the load cell and record the "HX711 reading" - this is "`CAL_VALUE`"
+4. Place the object on the load cell and record the "HX711 reading" - this is "`CAL_VALUE"
 5. Compute the `CAL_RATIO` = (`CAL_VALUE` - `CAL_OFFSET`) / `KNOWN-VALUE`
 6. Edit the #defines below for `CAL_RATIO` and `CAL_OFFSET`